CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 </script>
 {% endhighlight %}

-This option allows you to directly copy and paste the code from the CartoDB Editor without worrying about errors in reformatting.
+This option allows you to directly copy and paste the code from the CartoDB Editor without worrying about the errors that can occur from reformatting.
 Because of it's ease of use and readability, this is the format we will use for this lesson.

 ### Conditions in CartoCSS